 Pinkish, brownish, or reddish mucus at about one to two weeks after ovulation might also be due to implantation bleeding, which is uncommon but normal.
 Discuss this with you doctor if it continues past the time of your missed period.
 Also consult your doctor if you notice bright red blood in your mucus, especially if you also have pelvic pain.

 Other factors, such as inflammation or infection in your cervix, can modify the normal mucus in early pregnancy.
 A vaginal infection can also change your mucus discharge.

 In the presence of a cervical sexually transmitted infection, such as gonorrhea or chlamydia in early pregnancy, the color of your mucus might be a murky or deeper yellow.
 The consistency can also be thicker or more jelly-like than the normal mucus of pregnancy.
-In addition, you might notice:
+In addition to a yellow mucus discharge early pregnancy that could be the sign of an infection, you might notice: